-You can find a description of available workshops on the LBJ Career Management Canvas page (as part of OSAA's Enrolled Student Canvas site), as well as posted to Handshake.
+Descriptions of available workshops are posted on the LBJ Career Management Canvas page (as part of OSAA's Enrolled Student Canvas site), as well as on Handshake.
 All students are encouraged to attend as many career management workshops as possible.
-Invites requesting an RSVP will be sent a week prior to the workshop via the LBJ student listsery, will be included in the OSAA Student Newsletter, and will be posted around the LBJ building.
+Invites requesting an RSVP will be sent a week prior to the workshop via the LBJ student listserv, will be included in the OSAA Student Newsletter, and will be posted around the LBJ building.

-To participate in certain recruiting events, students will be required to complete certain steps-information will be provided in the early Fall semester.
+To participate in certain recruiting events, students will be required to complete certain steps information will be provided in the early Fall semester.